theforeman/forklift/docs/testing.md

   1.  ./bats/bootstrap.sh
   2.  katello-bats

+## Pipeline Testing

+Under `playbooks/pipelines` are a series of playbooks designed around testing scenarios for various version of the Foreman and Katello stack.
+To run one:

+    ansible-playbook playbooks/pipelines/pipeline_katello_nightly -e "forklift_state=up"

+When you are finished with the test, you can tear down the associated infrastructure:

+    ansible-playbook playbooks/pipelines/pipeline_katello_nightly -e "forklift_state=destroy"

 ## Client Testing With Docker

 The docker/clients directory contains setup and configuration to register clients via subscription-manager using an activation key and start katello-agent.
 Before using the client containers, Docker and docker-compose need to be installed and setup.
 On a Fedora based system (Fedora 23 or greater):